mne-tools/mne-python/doc/source/manual/analyze.rst

     Loads the MEG/MRI coordinate transformation from the file specified.

 The MEG/MRI coordinate transformation files are employed in the forward calculations.
-The convenience script mne_do_forward solution described in Section 3.11 uses a search sequence which is compatible with the file naming conventions described above.
+The convenience script mne_do_forward solution described in :ref:`BABCHEJD` uses a search sequence which is compatible with the file naming conventions described above.
 It is recommended that -trans.fif file saved with the Save default and Save... options